 No one knows exactly when the guitar-making tradition began in San Bartolomé, a picturesque village 20 miles east of Cuenca.
-Everyone agrees, however, that it dates to the Spanish colonial era, at least 200 years ago, and many of the area’s guitar makers can trace their own family businesses back 100 years or more.
+Local historians agree, however, that it dates to the Spanish colonial era, at least 200 years ago, and many of the area’s guitar makers can trace their own family businesses back 100 years or more.

 Guitars are not San Bartolomé’s only claim to fame.
 It is also known for weaving and ceramic crafts and, from colonial times to the present, for the high quality silver mined nearby.
 The area’s high elevation and fertile soil also produce bumper crops of apples and capulis, an Andean cherry.

 The guitar shops are easy to spot on the main roads of San Bartolomé and in the tiny communities nearby.
 All have signs, most of them weathered, bearing the names of the proprietors and pictures of guitars.
-A generation ago, there were more than 20 guitar makers in San Bartolomé while today there are only about 10.
+A generation ago, there were more than 20 guitar makers in San Bartolomé while today only nine remain.
 Half of the craftsmen are from the same family, Uyaguari, a name that has become synonymous with Ecuadorian guitars.

 Santiago Uyaguari, who learned the trade from his father and uncles, makes guitars, mandolins and charangos, a mandolin-like, 10-string instrument that uses the shell of an armadillo for the body.
 Like most local craftsmen, his workshop tables are piled high with wood, molds and tools, and the walls are lined with instruments in various stages of completion.
 “This is how I feel comfortable working,” he says.
 “Everything is close by.”